GluuFederation/docs-ce-prod/3.1.0/source/integration/native-apps/appauth-android.md

 After successful registration, it will return client id which will use for Authorization.

-Here you need to set "none" for  "Authentication method for the Token Endpoint" option. otherwise you will be needed to use client secrete in AppAuth for Token refresh which is not recommended to store client secrete in Android app.
+Here you need to set `none` for  `Authentication method for the Token Endpoint` option.
+Otherwise you will be needed to use client secrete in AppAuth for Token refresh which is not recommended to store client secrete in Android app.

-If you still want to use client secrete in you app for  "Authentication method for the Token Endpoint" you can check official doc by [AppAuth](https://github.com/openid/AppAuth-Android/blob/master/README.md#utilizing-client-secrets-dangerous)
+If you still want to use client secrete in you app for  `Authentication method for the Token Endpoint` you can check official doc by [AppAuth](https://github.com/openid/AppAuth-Android/blob/master/README.md#utilizing-client-secrets-dangerous)

 #### Dynamic client registration (Optional)